balkrish25/Weatherfocast/README.md

    npm start

 3. **Access the Application**:
-   -Open your web browser and navigate to http://localhost:3000.
+   - Open your web browser and navigate to http://localhost:3000.